sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 - Slows to 40% speed.

 #### Quickwheel
-- Will slow to 10% upon opening the quick wheel.
+- Time will slow to 20% upon opening the quick wheel.
 ***